dshaw1/next-train-rn/README.md

 - DRY up code and clean up variable naming, use of this.state.etc...
 - Add PropTypes to all components that require it
 - Add vibration to SortableListView onPress
-- Limit journeys to 6?
+- Add "Add up to 6 saved journeys" message on favourite screen when journeys.length === 0
 - Style components
-- Handle fetch errors on client-side